-The Plan shall become effective on the date of the 2018 Annual General Meeting of Shareholders of the Company, provided that the Plan is approved by the Company's shareholders at such meeting.
-No grants of Incentive Stock Options may be made hereunder after the tenth anniversary of the date the Plan is approved by the Board.
+The Plan was approved by the Board on March 29, 2018.
+The Plan became effective upon approval by the holders of a majority of the votes cast at the 2018 Annual General Meeting of Shareholders of the Company.
+No grants of Incentive Stock Options may be made hereunder after the tenth anniversary of the date that the Plan was approved by the Board.